sideeffects/HoudiniUsdBridge/README.md

     changes allow an arbitrary number of arbitrarily large USD files to be opened by USD simultaneously.

-## Building Pixar Operators for Houdini

-Because the gusd library gets built into Houdini, you should _not_ build the Houdini operators when doing your build of USD.
-Instead, you should build the Pixar operators from the $HT/samples/USD directory that comes with Houdini.
-You can of course update the source files in there from your USD repository if you have newer code than what ships with Houdini.

 ## Building Houdini libraries

 Once you have built USD, it is time to build the replacement libHoudiniUSD.so